fpeduu/lost-in-europe-assessment/README.md

 ## Code Quality

+One of my focuses was to make the code readable and maintainable.
+Some of the things I did:
 - **Modular Design**: Clear separation of concerns
 - **Type Safety**: Full TypeScript implementation
 - **Validation**: Comprehensive input validation with class-validator